Rodric's opinion of the Restored Gospel's doctrines change as more revelation comes. In the meantime, reasoning and

 Historically, Americans are considered White people.
 The majority of people who live in America are White; therefore, assuming an American will be White is not far-fetched.
 Americans come in all ethnic forms; however, most of those ethnicities are of European origin—White.

 With recent political changes in the nation, White people are more prone to speak their minds about perceived injustices, while minorities seem more distant and a little disillusioned.
-Because minorities have been accustomed to the White Americans being silent about many things in the recent past, this newfound First Amendment option indirectly inspired by President Trump causes some minorities to cry White privilege and foul.
+Because minorities have been accustomed to the White Americans being silent about many things in the recent past, this newfound First Amendment option indirectly inspired by former President Trump causes some minorities to cry White privilege and foul.

 A number of minorities believe that since most Americans are White and the cultural dynamics of America cater to White people, they should not feel free to speak on certain racial matters.
 Minorities, additionally—specifically some Blacks—feel that White Americans do not deserve the right to weigh in on certain racial matters due to the oppressive history of slavery and graduated levels of racism thereafter.

 The United States of America is a country of freedom for all people, yes.
 However, it is a White nation.
 It is the result of Greek and Roman influence and philosophy packaged in the form of Christianity.
 In this worldview, most European-based nations exist.
 White people or people descended from European stock control the cultural complexities of language and culture.
 All of the Americas, Canada, Central America, Mexico, South America, and the United States are the result of European cultural dominance.
 It is not wrong or racist.
 It just is.

 European culture dominates the world.
 It is a truth that cannot be denied.
 It might not be liked or welcomed.
 We speak one of the European languages.
 You are reading English now!
 It is the way history unfolded.
 Again, it just is.